AkrosAG/cmi-lesesaal/CMI/Web.Clients/web-frontend/readme.md

   - `npm cache clean --force`
 - Install Angular CLI
   - `npm install -g @angular/cli`
-- Clone repository [cmi-viaduc-web-core](https://github.com/SwissFederalArchives/cmi-viaduc-web-core) to a directory (e.g. C:\Lesesaal)
-- Clone repository `cmi-viaduc-web-frontend` into the same root directory (e.g. C:\Lesesaal)
-- Change to the `cmi-viaduc-web-core` directory with a command line
+- Change to the `cmi-lesesaal-web-core` directory with a command line
   - Run: `npm i` to install the dependencies
   - Run: `npm run build` to build the library

 ## Install

-- Use the command line to change to the `cmi-viaduc-web-frontend` directory
+- Use the command line to change to the `cmi-lesesaal-web-frontend` directory
-  - Run: `npm run link` to link `cmi-viaduc-web-core` as a component
+  - Run: `npm run link` to link `cmi-lesesaal-web-core` as a component
   - Run: `npm i` to install the dependencies
-  - Run: `npm run build` build the project to a `dist` folder inside `cmi-viaduc-web-frontend`.
+  - Run: `npm run build` build the project to a `dist` folder inside `cmi-lesesaal-web-frontend`.

 # Customization